LongNguyenVu24/IT4883Q_Project_Group5/README.md

 CMD [ "npm", "start" ]</pre>

-Bước 2: Vào mục Actions của Repo hiện tại và chọn “Set up a workflow yourself”
+Step 2: Go to "Actions" of the current Repo and click on “Set up a workflow yourself”

 <img src="ReadmeAsset/pic1.png">

-Bước 3: Khi đó Github Actions sẽ tạo một thư mục .github/workflows trong repo hiện tại và yêu cầu người sử dụng tạo file main.yml với nội dung:
+Step 3: After that, Github Actions will add a folder .github/workflows in the current repo and ask you to create "main.yml" file:
 <pre>name: Publish Docker image

 on: